florist-notes/Stock_Prediction/README.md

  Note : Since, the stock fluctuations & the user tweets are made up by us, they are synthetic.We are unable to predict and match with real case scenarios.For instance, during festive season, people generally shops more & feel happy about it.This trend during festive season generally tends to increase stock prices, because of more demand of the products.Since, here we dont have a time to time mapped real dataset of people's sentiments & stock fluctuation, We are unable to predict/verify if it really happened.

-Future case scenario : With proper datastes, we can better train the model & hence get better accuracy.We will be able to extend & predict the same outcome of another e-commerce site during similar historic events.
+Future case scenario : With proper datasets, we can better train the model & hence get better accuracy.We will be able to extend & predict the same outcome of another e-commerce site during similar historic events.

 Meanwhile : To run